LonerHermitNEET/Matthew/Matthew.md

 He was free from [The System], and now he could focus on relaxing and having a good time.

 (End of the First Arc "The Trials of a Displaced Soul")

-A note from LonerHermitNEET

-If you prefer a more traditional, hands-off narrative experience, you may ignore this author note and this spoiler tag.
-It is also written in an informal style.

-Welcome everyone and goodbye, because this will be the ending for many readers.
-However, I provide a small chance here for you to see what I have in store.
-Continuing the story, I have prepared so many things.
-I will address so many other things in the story with the world.
-I will explore so many different things and show my more positive-leaning growth.
-I will also slowly integrate more characters and develop pre-existing characters, slowly morphing the story into the protagonist's rise to power but on a more positive note instead of trauma and intentional evil.
-It will be with the intention to share knowledge and skills to the world in a good way.
-This will be much more linear and make more sense as a fantasy action story.
-It could wind up diluting what came before.
-A very unique story turned into an average generic one?

-And levels and skills.
-He will get stronger in terms of levels and skills, and he will return to tactics and strategy, potentially becoming an effective leader in that regard.
-It will be so cool seeing him making grandiose statements that stem from his traumatic and dark background and experiences, showing that he had overcome that and is now a showman of some sorts, sort of like what Caesar was and how he rose to power.
-It will be so cool seeing his growth beyond this point actually, because I will continue to be very involved with the following things: levels, skills, tactics, strategies, and a very showman-like persona or personality.
-He will amaze and be awesome.

 # Chapter 38 - From Novice to Knowledge-Seeker: Exploring the Depths of Magic